cselig/cselig.github.io/_posts/blog/2019-10-05-wiki-link-graph.markdown

 categories: [blog]
 ---

-Over the course of studying for coding interviews, I had been thinking a lot about topics like complexity analysis and graph traversals.
-After finishing the job search, I got the idea to put these concepts into practice by writing some graph traversals across the Wikipedia link graph.
+Over the course of studying for coding interviews I'd been thinking a lot about topics like complexity analysis and graph traversals, and eventually I got the idea to put these concepts into practice by implementing some searches across the Wikipedia link graph.
 Of course this had been done [before][rate-with-science], but like any engineer who thinks they have a good idea, I wasn't going to let that stop me.
  <!--excerpt-->

 ## Representing Wikipedia links as a graph